MEET Jennifer Rose

 I had tried turning pain into productivity.

-I had sat in rooms that feels transformative, only to struggle integrating any of it into real life.
+I had sat in rooms that felt transformative, only to struggle integrating any of it into real life.

 And slowly, through